Why Do Rabbits Jump Over Each Other?

 Note: When you see your bunnies jumping, always go closer, to be sure that it is what it is, some years ago, we lost 2 bunnies on our farm to army ants because we were not so attentive, we never knew it was the ants that were making them jump endlessly.

-Do Rabbits Have A Mating Ritual?
+Do Rabbits Have a Mating Ritual?

-Yes, chasing the female rabbits by the male rabbits, making grunting sounds, scent marking, etc. are some mating rituals of rabbits.
+Yes, chasing the female rabbits by the male rabbits, making grunting sounds, scent marking, etc., are some mating rituals of rabbits.

-The mating ritual entails the male rabbits or buck chasing the female rabbits or doe and the female rabbits respond and show their readiness to mate by either running around or away from the buck.
+The mating ritual entails the male rabbits or buck chasing the female rabbits or doe, and the female rabbits respond and show their readiness to mate by either running around or away from the buck.

 Scent marking is another ritual mating of rabbits which entails the buck showing dominance and marking their territory with their urine.